 Materials you will need to make Puzzle Pins

 - Puzzle Pieces: the idea is to use old puzzles.
 If you don’t have any try your local dollar store or thrift shop.

-- Jewelry Pins
+- Jewelry Safety Pins with adhesive backing

-- Allow to dry thoroughly.
+- Allow the paint time to dry thoroughly.

 - Apply the pin.
 Our pins were adhesive but we still used glue just to make sure it stayed on.